 Two Definitions of Quality

-The word quality has two distinct but interconnected meanings that shape how we perceive and evaluate the world.
+The word quality has two distinct but interconnected meanings that shape how we naturally perceive and evaluate the world.

 The Two Meanings

-Definition 1: Quality as characteristic refers to any distinguishing feature we can perceive in objects, forces, or relationships.
+Definition 1: Quality as characteristic refers to any distinguishing feature we can perceive in objects, movements, forces, or relationships.
 A red apple has the quality of redness; a symphony might be in B-flat major; a government may show transparency.
 These characteristics often fall into one or more of the following overlapping categories:

 • Categorical qualities — those we use to classify or identify (e.g., shape, species, political structure)